 If you compress an n88model file, and then run either n88solver or n88derivedfields on it, it will end up in a mixed state, where the original data is compressed, but the new data added by n88solver or n88derivedfields is uncompressed.
 There is nothing wrong with this as the file is still completely valid and useable.
 However, usually if compression is important, one wants the entire file data compressed.
 Therefore, we recommend not compressing the file until you have completed all the normal processing steps on it.
-It is of course possible to convert a partially compressed n88model file to a fully compressed n88model file by running n88copymodel or n88compress on it again.
+It is of course possible to convert a partially compressed n88model file by running n88copymodel or n88compress on it again.